anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 All the concerns in {{RFC8995}} section 4.1 apply.
 The Pledge can be deceived by malicious Join Proxy announcements.
-The Pledge will only join a network to which it receives a valid voucher {{I-D.ietf-anima-constrained-voucher}}.
+The Pledge will only join a network to which it receives a valid voucher {{cBRSKI}}.
 Once the Pledge joined, the payload between Pledge and Registrar is protected by DTLS.

 A malicious Join Proxy has a number of routing possibilities: